 - Use a long tray or runner to anchor the arrangement.

-Tip: Place a mirror or metallic art above the mantel.
+One tip worth stealing: place a mirror or metallic art above the mantel.
 It bounces light like crazy and makes your candle count look double.
 Cheating?
 Maybe.
 Worth it?
 Absolutely.

 2. Candle-Lit Windows That Feel Like a Holiday Movie